postcss/postcss-mixins/README.md

 ### Mixin parameters with comma

-In order to pass a comma-separated value as a argument to a mixin, you can use the special `single-arg` keyword.
+In order to pass a comma-separated value as an argument to a mixin, you can use the special `single-arg` keyword.
 For example:

 ```css